United States Bankruptcy Court

 General Job Description: Primary responsibilities for externs include extensive legal research and writing on a broad range of issues.
 Externs will prepare bench memoranda on a variety of substantive bankruptcy issues and will be provided with the opportunity to observe hearings and trials.
 In addition to working on core bankruptcy concepts, externs will assist with matters dealing with secured transactions, real property law, family law, evidence, and federal practice and procedure.
 Knowledge of bankruptcy and commercial law are helpful, but there are no prerequisites.
 Externships will be part-time (approximately 20 hours) during the school year and full-time during the summer.

-Applications: Please send a letter of interest with résumé, law school transcript, writing sample, and reference letters to: U.S. Bankruptcy Court, Attn: Andrew Still, Law Clerk to the Honorable Catherine E. Bauer, 411 West Fourth Street, Suite 5165, Santa Ana, CA 92701-4593.
-Andrew_Still@cacb.uscourts.gov
+Applications: Please send a letter of interest with résumé, law school transcript, writing sample, and reference letters to: U.S. Bankruptcy Court, Attn: Andrew Still, Law Clerk to the Honorable Catherine E. Bauer, 411 West Fourth Street, Suite 5165, Santa Ana, CA 92701-4593, or via e-mail to: Andrew_Still@cacb.uscourts.gov

 General Job Description: Law clerk duties include the following: conducting legal research, preparing bench memos, drafting orders and opinions, editing and proofreading the judge’s orders and opinions, verifying citations, consulting with the Judge and members of staff on legal matters affecting the administration of bankruptcy laws, and other duties as prescribed by the Judge.